snadi-teaching/FactoryPattern-Python/README.md

 ## Factory Demo

-This repo illustrates two creational design patterns from the Gang of Four patterns: Factory and Singleton.
+This repo illustrates the factory design pattern.
 The example is based on [https://refactoring.guru/design-patterns/creational-patterns](https://refactoring.guru/design-patterns/creational-patterns).

-## Factory Pattern

 Please read [https://refactoring.guru/design-patterns/factory-method](https://refactoring.guru/design-patterns/factory-method) for the problem context.
 You basically have a logistics app that used trucks to transport goods.
 Now, you want to also add sea ships as a method of transportation.